 The authorization server MUST verify the binding between the refresh token and client identity whenever the client identity can be authenticated.
-When client authentication is not possible, the authorization server SHOULD issue sender-constrained refresh tokens or use refresh token rotation as described in (#refreshing-an-access-token).
+When client authentication is not possible, the authorization server SHOULD issue sender-constrained refresh tokens or use refresh token rotation as described in (#refresh-tokenendpoint-extension).